-Reaching the age of 65 is one of the conditions of release for your super, meaning there are significant changes to how your super now works.
+According to the Australian Taxation Office (ATO), reaching the age of 65 is one of the conditions of release for your super, and this can mean significant changes to how your super works.
 Because super is meant to fund your retirement, you are prevented from accessing it until you meet a condition of release, like reaching the preservation age and retiring.
 However, because turning 65 is in itself a condition of release, there is no need for you to retire after this age if you wish to access part or all of your super benefits at any time.
-Further, since you’re accessing your super after reaching the age of 60, your super is tax free.
+Further, since you’re accessing your super after reaching the age of 60, the ATO indicates that withdrawals from your super are generally tax free.

 Harder to put money in

 However, there is a trade-off of turning 65.
-While you can now access your super, it becomes harder to put money into your account.
+While you can now access your super, it can be harder to put money into your account.
 Anyone aged 65 or older has to satisfy what’s known as the work test if they want to continue making super contributions.
-The work test requires you to have worked for at least 40 hours in a continuous 30-day period during the financial year you wish to contribute.
+The work test, as outlined by the ATO, requires you to have worked for at least 40 hours in a continuous 30-day period during the financial year you wish to contribute.

 If you do satisfy the work test and make a contribution, the standard rules regarding concessional and non-concessional contributions still apply, with a few exceptions.
 You can’t use the non-concessional ‘bring forward rule’ to make a larger contribution in a single financial year, and you are illegible to make voluntary super contributions if you are 75 or older.
 However, no matter your age you will still receive mandatory super contributions if you continue to be employed and earn more than $450 a month.